 Congaree National Park, SC

 Sunlight cascades down through the thick canopy of the largest bottomland hardwood forest while a symphony of bird calls fill the air.
 Welcome to Congaree National Park.
-There’s a calmness about the park.
+There’s a calmness about this east coast park.
 You don’t rush through it, rather you take your time and appreciate the simple beauty surrounding you.

 A majority of the trails are flat boardwalks highlighting the spectacular trees and Congaree River.
 While hiking, you won’t go very far without catching a glimpse of wildlife from turtles to owls, from deer to turkeys.
 And, on a very rare chance, an alligator!